-In Oracle Database 19c (19.3) and later target Oracle homes, the autoupgrade.jar file exists by default.
+The autoupgrade.jar file exists by default in the Oracle home.
 However, before you use AutoUpgrade, Oracle strongly recommends that you download the latest AutoUpgrade version.
 AutoUpgrade is included with each release update (RU), but the most recent AutoUpgrade version is always available from My Oracle Support Document 2485457.1.